awaisrauf/awais/index.md

 # News

+#### PyTorch Distributed Tutorial
+I just published an official tutorial on the distributed package of PyTorch.
+Thanks to the community for their help in answering my questions ! [[Tutorial](http://pytorch.org/tutorials/intermediate/dist_tuto.html)]

 #### ICLR17 Workshop submission
 Together with Prof. Chunming Wang, we submitted a workshop paper presenting our work on second-order optimization for distributed deep learning to ICLR17.
 Update: It was accepted! [[Link](https://openreview.net/forum?id=B1lpelBYl&noteId=B1lpelBYl)]